teamPSG/kNN_Sleep_Scorer_kNNSS/README.md

 ### Installation
 All functions are stored in the Function_Library folder.
 Simply adding this folder to Matlab's function path will take care of installation.
 Alternatively, check out contents of the Software_Verification folder.

+## Top-level inputs and outputs
+*k*NNSS reads raw electrophysiological data from file.
+Currently the European Data Format and Matlab files are supported but see generate_statespace.m in Function_Library to see how additional formats can be added.
+Manual scores are read together with the data.
+These are typically text files that come in many format.

+Once the algorithm finishes predicting labels the output is a Matlab structure type variable, containing a cell array of strings in its fields.
+Strings correspond to predicted labels.

 ## Getting help
 For more information please do not hesitate to contact Tamás Kiss (kiss.t@wigner.hu).